manifold-systems/manifold/manifold-deps-parent/manifold-sql/readme.md

 ## Examples

-If all of a table's non-null columns are selected, such as with `select *` queries, the entity type is used in the result row.
+If all of a table's non-null columns are selected, such as with `select *` queries, the _schema_ type is used in the result, as opposed to a _row_ type.
 Also, notice the use of the type-safe, injection-safe query parameter `:release_year`.
 Parameters are available in all SQL commands including `Insert`, `Update`, `Delete` as well as `Select`.

 <img width="600" height="96" align="top" src="../../docs/images/img_3.png">
 <br>

 ---
-You can inline SQL queries and commands in both standard Strings Literals and Text Blocks.
+You can inline SQL queries and commands in both standard String Literals and Text Blocks.
 This query demonstrates how you can use native SQL to produce result sets of any type.
 Notice both Java and SQL syntax are highlighted.
 The Manifold IntelliJ IDEA plugin integrates comprehensively with IDEA's SQL features.